EEDolgy/organazer/README.md

-A little website, which allows user to create an account and keep their notes.
+A little website, which allows user to create an account, make notes and keep them.